 You should keep a written record of every decision – this is particularly important where you have refused the request.
 This should include factors you considered and any other relevant information that you took into account.
 Save the record to EF so that, if the decision is appealed, your appeals team colleagues will be able to see how you reached it.

 You should discuss cases of difficulty with your team leader.
-In any cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the Indirect Tax Casework Management Team.
+In any cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the VAT Advisory policy team.

+Guidance about the process for submitting requests to the VAT Advisory policy team can be found in VPOLADV

 Where it is demonstrably the case that the unauthorised group treatment has occurred as the result of HMRC error, so long as the company is eligible for group VAT treatment, HMRC would always retrospectively formalise the company’s inclusion in the group.
 (Please see VGROUPS04800 and VGROUPS04850 for more detail).

 HMRC will always refuse retrospective VAT grouping if we believe it is being used for avoidance, abuse or evasion.